zdawson/gabby/gabbySpecification.md

     - It's good to meet you! // The character speaking here is Kay
 ```

 Implementation Notes

-The dialogue engine:
-- Must display the dialogue until the game signals the engine to advance to the next line.
+- Should pause dialogue execution until the game signals the engine to advance to the next line.
-- Must provide the game with the correct character for lines with implicitly referenced characters.
-- Must properly update the speaking character even with blank lines
-- Must not trigger an empty dialogue box for lines containing only whitespace
+- Should transparently track the active character, so dialogue lines that don't explicitly specify the character are handled the same way as those that do

 ----------------------
 Appending Dialogue
 ------------------

 Additional text can be displayed without clearing the current dialogue line by appending to it.
 Appended lines are designated by `+`.

 Usage: